mickhansen/graphql-sequelize/README.md

 ### defaultArgs

-`defaultArgs(Model)` will return an object containing an arg with a key and type matching your models primary key.
+`defaultArgs(Model)` will return an object containing an arg with a key and type matching your models primary key and the "where" argument for passing complex query operations described [here](http://docs.sequelizejs.com/en/latest/docs/querying/)

 ```js
 var Model = sequelize.define('User', {